These public hearings are set on the proposed 1 percent transportation sales tax:

 June 19: North Hall High School, 4885 Mount Vernon Road

 June 25: Flowery Branch Depot, Main Street at Railroad Avenue

 Contacts: ghmpo.org or 770-531-6809

-The Gainesville-Hall Metropolitan Planning Organization is sponsoring the meetings, with the goal of explaining particulars of the tax, such as when it would take effect, how long it would stay in force and a description of the projects.
+The Gainesville-Hall Metropolitan Planning Organization is sponsoring the meetings, with the aim to explain particulars of the tax, such as the projects it would pay for if approved.

 At 6 p.m., Yamala will give a formal presentation that will last 30-35 minutes.
 A question-and-answer session will follow.

 “If citizens would like to comment on these projects or (speak) in support of or against the transportation tax, obviously they will be allowed to do so,” he said.

 The July 31 vote has the large support of the business community, including the Greater Hall Chamber of Commerce and the statewide chamber.

 Those groups and other advocates have said they believe the sales tax is the best option for fixing roads and, as an extra benefit, should boost economic development.

 Many residents, especially tea party groups, have come out in opposition, for a wide range of reasons, including bad timing with the economic downturn.